mrislam11378/refarch-privatecloud/Install_OCP_4.x.md

 - [Appendix E - Adding a new node to an existing cluster](#appendix-e---adding-a-new-node-to-an-existing-cluster)

 ## Introduction

 Installing OpenShift (OCP) 4.x requires a significant amount of pre-planning and infrastructure preparation.

-In this guide we will install a small OpenShift 4.2 instance.
+In this guide we will install a small OpenShift 4.3 instance.
 We will use an installation server with an embedded web server.
-Our cluster will consist of a bootstrap node, 3 master nodes, 3 worker nodes, 2 load balancers.
+Our cluster will consist of a bootstrap node, 1 master node, 5 worker nodes, 1 load balancer.
 The installation server and bootstrap server can be deleted when the installation is complete, however you may want to keep the installation server around for future installs.

 This document will contain information for installing in a VMware vSphere environment.